mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

      FUZZAPI_TARGET_URL: http://test-deployment/
    ```

-This is a minimal configuration for API Fuzzing.
+This is a minimal configuration for API fuzzing.
 From here you can:

 - [Run your first scan](#running-your-first-scan).
 - [Add authentication](#authentication).